Mestuq/SlazAI/README.md

 "&random" - Random one GameJam topic.

+"zapomnij historie" - Clears the entire AI history context instantly.

+"gamedevupdate" - Triggers a GameDev news update.

+"youtubeshow" - Displays the list of subscribed YouTube channels in packets of 10.

+"youtuberanking" - Displays the ranking of top subscribed YouTube channels based on subscriber count.

+"youtubesubscribe" - Subscribes to YouTube channels based on URLs provided in the message.

+"youtubeunsubscribe" - Unsubscribes from YouTube channels based on URLs provided in the message.

+"dailyupdate" - Triggers the daily updates for anime, YouTube, Reddit, and GameDev news.

 **Commands for superusers:**

 "AnimeSetChannel" - sets the channel on which anime news will appear